World of Frozen

 World of Frozen is a themed area based on the Frozen franchise.
-The land opened at Hong Kong Disneyland on November 20, 2023 and at Tokyo DisneySea under the name Frozen Kingdom on June 6, 2024.
-Walt Disney Imagineering is developing a third version to open at Disney Adventure World.
+The land opened at Hong Kong Disneyland on November 20, 2023 and Disney Adventure World on March 29, 2026.

 Storyline

 Set after the events of Frozen and before Frozen 2, peace and prosperity has finally returned to the kingdom of Arendelle and Queen Elsa has decreed a Summer Snow Day for the merriment of the kingdom's citizens.

 Locations

 Hong Kong Disneyland

-On November 22, 2016, the Walt Disney Company and the Hong Kong Government announced plans for a multi-year, HK$10.9 billion expansion of Hong Kong Disneyland.
+On November 22, 2016, The Walt Disney Company and the Hong Kong Government announced plans for a multi-year, HK$10.9 billion expansion of Hong Kong Disneyland.
 The proposed expansion included World of Frozen, Castle of Magical Dreams, multiple new attractions and live entertainment.

 The land would be the fourth expansion that opened as part of the park's multi-year expansion from 2018 to 2023.
 It opened on November 20, 2023 and is located between It's a Small World (in Fantasyland) and Toy Story Land, which is in honor of the film's 10th-anniversary celebration and part of the Disney 100 Years of Wonder celebration.
 It officially opened to the public on the 20th of November 2023.